GA-Dallas/The_FERN_Stack/README.md

 This is what's happening:

 1. First we reference the data by it's unique key using a string path: `todos/-Lb0H9NA_e32dvLg86OC`
-2. Then we call firebase's [`.once()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#once) method, which listens for the specified event type we pass in once; in this case we specify `value`.
+2. Then we call firebase's [`.once()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#once) method, which listens for the specified event type we pass in once; in this case we specify `value`
    - You can check out more event types [here](https://firebase.google.com/docs/reference/js/firebase.database?authuser=0#eventtype)
-3. `.once()` returns a `Promise`, which we can handle with JavaScript's `.then()` or `.catch()`.
+3. `.once()` returns a `Promise`, which we can handle with JavaScript's `.then()` or `.catch()`
-4. Upon a success, the callback we pass as an argument to `.then()` get's passed a current snapshot of our data, which by convention, Google Firebase calls [`dataSnapshot`](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot?authuser=0) or `snapshot`.
+4. Upon a success, the callback we pass as an argument to `.then()` get's passed a current snapshot of our data, which by convention, Google Firebase calls [`dataSnapshot`](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot?authuser=0) or `snapshot`
-5. We can then access the unique key or properties of that `snapshot`, with `.key` or by calling `.val()` respectively.
+5. We can then access the unique key or properties of that `snapshot`, with `.key` or by calling `.val()` respectively
-6. Upon a failure, the callback we pass as an argument to `.catch()` get's passed an error object with a message property we can access to gather information regarding the failure.
+6. Upon a failure, the callback we pass as an argument to `.catch()` get's passed an error object with a message property we can access to gather information regarding the failure

 #### We can create an array containing multiple pieces of data